ZG4219/Team-Profile-Generator/README.md

 # Team Profile Generator
-An app that generates a team profile
+ Generating a webpage that displays my team's basic info to have quick access to their emails and GitHub profiles.

 ## Tools Used
-1. Node.js
+- Node.js
-2. HTML
+- HTML
-3. CSS
+- CSS
-4. JavaScript
+- JavaScript
-5. Jest
+- Jest
+- inquirer packages

 ## Screenshots

+## Github link

+## Video Walkthrough